Bersih 3.0 rally: Bersih

 Bersih, short for the Coalition for Clean and Fair Elections (Gabungan Pilihanraya Bersih dan Adil), is a coalition of 62 non-governmental organisations founded in November 2006.
 Since its founding, Bersih has been supported by the three main opposition parties, Parti Keadilan Rakyat (PKR), PAS, and DAP.
 Bersih is the Malay word for "clean."

 Bersih, is chaired by former Bar Council president Ambiga Sreenevasan.
 Ambiga served as president of the Bar from 2007 to 2009 and is a recipient of the US State Department's International Women of Courage Awards.

 The first Bersih rally on 10 November 2007 was estimated to have drawn between 30,000 and 50,000 people.
 It was broken up by police using tear gas and chemical-laced water cannons.
 The rally was said to play a major role in helping the opposition parties make big gains in the 2008 general election.
 The second rally on 9 July 2011 was met with similar force by the police after they tried to make their way to the Merdeka Stadium.

 Bersih's demands

-The Bersih's immediate demands were:
+The Bersih's initial demands were: